 - Engage the services of a skilled sleep therapist for cognitive behavioral therapy

-Midnight Sun Home Care, providers of the companionship for seniors Anchorage AK family members trust, can help in a variety of ways as well.
+Midnight Sun Home Care, the top rated company to turn to when looking for a personal care assistant in Alaska, can help in a variety of ways as well.
 Our fully trained and experienced in-home caregivers can certainly help seniors stay active during the day with exercise programs, fun outings, and more, setting the stage for night’s sleep.
 Contact us online or at (907) 677-7890 for more information.